ICOS-Carbon-Portal/infrastructure/devops/roles/icos.nextcloud/README.md

 - [ ] Notify users that upgrade is complete
 - [ ] Report any known issues or changes
 - [ ] Update internal documentation
-- [ ] Document update ansible script for next upgrade
+- [ ] Document and update ansible script for next upgrade

+---

 ## Overview